-- When your prospective employer doesn’t have things ready after face to face interview.
+- If your prospective employer doesn’t have things ready after a face-to-face interview.

-- When your interview itself is planned over the call.
+- As long as your interview itself is planned over the call.

 Let’s see the action plan.

-- Book your slot for the time you are physically and mentally comfortable.
+- Book your slot for a time when you are physically and mentally comfortable.

 - Choose a quiet place where no one would bother you.